BBC to cut over 1,000 jobs as Britons trade TVs for tablets

 Critics say the BBC, which employed 20,736 people in the 2013-14 year, is bloated, biased and distorts the media market by squeezing out smaller players, especially in the regions.

-Supporters say the BBC, known affectionately as "auntie", produces first-class news, sport and entertainment and counter that it is criticized by politicians across the political spectrum, from Scottish nationalists to Labour prime ministers.
+Supporters say the BBC, known affectionately as "auntie", produces first-class news, sport and entertainment and counter that it is criticised by politicians across the political spectrum, from Scottish nationalists to Labour prime ministers.

 (Editing by Stephen Addison and Mark Heinrich)